X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleThree/31_PartnerSetup.ee.md

 ---
-title: "Partner Setup Instructions" # MODIFY THIS TITLE
+title: "Partner Setup Instructions"
 chapter: true
-weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 1
 ---

-# Partner Setup Instructions <!-- MODIFY THIS HEADING -->
+# Partner Setup Instructions

-## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule One Heading

 This paragraph block should be an introduction to the submodule.

-### Submodule One Subheading <!-- MODIFY THIS SUBHEADING -->
+### Submodule One Subheading
 This paragraph block should be utilized to start the submodule. <br>

 {{% notice info %}}